 Table 11.
-Role of Nurses Function les/Guidelines No Credit Partial Credit Full Credit Function #2: Screen and monitor clients for medical problems/side effects Nurses do not or rarely screen and/or monitor clients for medical problems/side effects.
+Role of Nurses Function Examples/Guidelines runction No Credit Partial Credit Full Credit Function #2: Screen and monitor clients for medical problems/side effects Nurses do not or rarely screen and/or monitor clients for medical problems/side effects.
 Nurses screen and monitor clients for medical problems and side effects, but there is indication that this is less consistently conducted or the quality is variable (e.g., not using available standardized assessments).
 Nurses conduct regular screening for medical conditions and side effects of medications and monitor existing or newly-identified medical conditions as clinically indicated and/or as physical health status changes, and at least annually.
-Examples of screening and monitoring for medication side effects include: • Completion of the AIMS to assess and monitor tardive dyskinesia; • Measuring waist circumference and blood pressure, and completing/ordering lab work on triglycerides, HDL cholesterol, and fasting glucose to assess for metabolic syndrome secondary to certain second generation antipsychotic medications; Examples of screening and ongoing monitoring for medical conditions include: • Ensuring all immunizations and medical exams are upto-date; • Assessing health/medical risk factors or conditions (e.g., assessing for obesity, diabetes, hypertension, high Function #3: Nurses do not or Nurses contact inpatient (e.g., assessing for obesity, diabetes, hypertension, high cholesterol} and associated wellness management skills; Tracking all age-related and family history health screens (e.g., a colonoscopy at age 50, prostate exam for men at age 50 or earlier if African-American or a family history; a mammogram for women at age 40}.
-Nurses assume a lead role (ideally, in collaboration with Communicate and coordinate services with the other medical providers rarely communicate and coordinate services with the other medical providers. and outpatient medical and psychiatric care providers who are treating ACT clients, but there is evidence that this is less consistently done or that this communication is often difficult (e.g., difficulty with inpatient providers calling them back or following-up on the ACT team's recommendations for medication changes}.
-Health communication forms may be used, but not reliably. psychiatric care provider, see CT4} in coordinating care with other medical providers, including primary care, specialists, and dentists.
+Examples of screening and monitoring for medication side effects include: • Completion of the AIMS to assess and monitor tardive dyskinesia; • Measuring waist circumference and blood pressure, and completing/ordering lab work on triglycerides, HDL cholesterol, and fasting glucose to assess for metabolic syndrome secondary to certain second generation antipsychotic medications; Examples of screening and ongoing monitoring for medical conditions include: Ensuring all immunizations and medical exams are upto-date; Assessing health/medical risk factors or conditions (e.g., assessing for obesity, diabetes, hypertension, high cholesterol) and associated wellness management skills; Tracking all age-related and family history health screens (e.g., a colonoscopy at age 50, prostate exam for men at age 50 or earlier if African-American or a family history; a mammogram for women at age 40).
+Function #3: Communicate and coordinate services with the other medical providers Nurses do not or rarely communicate and coordinate services with the other medical providers.
+Nurses contact inpatient and outpatient medical and psychiatric care providers who are treating ACT clients, but there is evidence that this is less consistently done or that this communication is often difficult (e.g., difficulty with inpatient providers calling them back or following-up on the ACT team's recommendations for medication changes).
+Health communication forms may be used, but not reliably.
+Nurses assume a lead role (ideally, in collaboration with psychiatric care provider, see CT4) in coordinating care with other medical providers, including primary care, specialists, and dentists.
 Evidence that all or most of these functions are fulfilled: Regularly contact inpatient and outpatient medical and psychiatric care providers who are treating ACT clients, which may occur when a client is hospitalized or when they have an outpatient medical appointment; Accompany clients to appointments; Use health communication forms to relay and receive information from non-ACT health providers.
 Function #4: Engage in health promotion, prevention, and education activities Nurses do not or rarely engage in health promotion, prevention, and/or education activities.
 Nurses provide some health promotion, prevention, and/or education activities, but do so inconsistently or their scope is limited.
 Per interview and chart data, nurses consistently engage in health promotion, prevention and education activities, such as the following: • Working on behavior change strategies related to identified health risk behaviors (e.g., education regarding the importance of safe sex practices, provision of condoms);